Kaszanas/SC2DatasetPreparator/README.md

 ## Usage

+### Using Docker

+1. Build the docker image from: https://github.com/Kaszanas/SC2InfoExtractorGo
+2. Run the commands as described in the ```Makefile```.
+But first make sure that all of the script parameters are set according to your needs.

+### Using Scripts

 Before using this software please install Python >= 3.10 and ```requirements.txt```.

 Please keep in mind that ```src/directory_flattener.py``` does not contain default flag values and can be customized with the following command line flags: